 Please elaborate on the difference between access and ownership.

 You might be able to give somebody access to an account once they die but not ownership of it.
 So this is something we have to deal with outside the formal estate plan; we can’t put [passwords, logins, etc.] in a will because a will becomes public.
 The companies often won’t let us transfer ownership.
 The laws don’t help us here.
+What can be done to overcome this?

 We have to be a little more creative.
 We might be violating the terms of the service agreement by giving somebody else our password, but that isn’t illegal.
 The company might end the account because we’re breaking a contract; but for practical purposes, it will work in most cases.